 Turn the Bag Right-Side Out

 Flip the bag right side out through the gap we left in the bottom of the interior lining.
-Stitch around the top of the bag.
+Hand stitch the 3” gap closed and stitch around the top of the bag.

 Determine Your Bag Strap Length